Singing Sisters

 On Tuesday, 8th June the former Tory MP Jonathan Aitken is sentenced to 18 months in jail for perjury and perverting the course of justice, after admitting that he had lied during his failed libel action against The Guardian and Granada TV.

-On 13th June the News Of The World reports that Oasis had paid Gary Glitter £200,000 in an out-of-court settlement for using the lyric 'Hello, Hello, It's Good To Be Back' in the song Hello.
+On 13th June the News of the World reports that Oasis had paid Gary Glitter £200,000 in an out-of-court settlement for using the lyric 'Hello, Hello, It's Good To Be Back' in the song Hello.

 On 16th June the founder of the Monster Raving Loony party, Screaming Lord Sutch, is found hanging in his mother's home in Harrow.